A network of trails around Battleship Rock near Beitou.

 Across the tracks from the Winery I spotted a red brick warehouse covered in trees.
 I was a little curious and had to go and take map-making photos over there.
 The site is only partially abandoned.
 A company filling gas canisters occupies the more modern parts.
 However I feel they weren't the original tenants.
 The reason for this is this camels.
 The site is covered in yellow camels.
 Before I found the current name I nicknamed it Camel Steel.
 It's such an unusual logo, and an animal that is of course quite remote to Taiwan, that I'm very intrigued to know what company used it as their logo.

 The interesting part consists of a few interconnected brick warehouses.
 I can't quite tell their age but I'd guess at 1940's or early 50's.
-Unfortunately there wasn't much in the way of interesting machinery or items inside.
 It looks as though they've been abandoned for decades.

 There's a small rail siding on the grounds which looks wide enough for carts.

 This is not a place I can see being saved, despite its quirky camels, so I'm glad I got to record it before it goes.
 I have a feeling it'll be demolished when the station is redeveloped in a couple of years.
 The profusion of banyan trees clinging to the largest warehouse are picturesque and I hope that one at least may be reused.
-I suppose I should warn people there's no easy way into this factory and you'd have to explore on a weekend.
 Next door there was a pile of metal filings that made a nice contrast with the greenery.
 The streets around the factory are enjoyable to walk around with a lot of old houses and interesting people.